 - By investing in the basket of assets that make up an ETF, you sacrifice some of the control you might have had by investing in a single company.

 One rather common way of investing in a commodity is through stocks.
-Due to cocoas market popularity, there are a variety of companies for you to choose from, and if you are interested in investing in cocoa there are a number of advisors and brokers to guide you through the process.
+Due to cocoa’s market popularity, there are a variety of companies for you to choose from.
+Some of the most recognisable names include:

 - An accessible and conventional way of entering the market.